 Designing a Modular Kitchen Shapes & Layout

 This layout is particularly common in smaller homes or apartments.
-As it consist of one wall, across the back with all your kitchen cabinets and appliances in a row and often integrated.
-Usually the sink is in the middle with cook top on one side and refrigerator on the other.
+As it consists of one wall, across the back with all your kitchen cabinets and appliances in a row and often integrated.
+Usually, the sink is in the middle with the cooktop on one side and refrigerator on the other.
 View our Straight Modular Kitchen Gallery.

-A U-Shaped Modular Kitchen is more reliable and practical with three walls of cabinets and appliances and it is ideal for both large and medium sized rooms with maximum of work space and storage.
-However it can become a bit of enclosing space with all cabinets and the floor area will be a lot less than any other shape of kitchen.
+A U-Shaped Modular Kitchen is more reliable and practical with three walls of cabinets and appliances and it is ideal for both large and medium-sized rooms with a maximum of workspace and storage.
+However, it can become a bit of enclosed space with all cabinets and the floor area will be a lot less than any other shape of the kitchen.

-The Island Modular Kitchen is ideal for a large as well as open plan kitchen.
-In this kitchen the island unit is a separate work surface which makes the kitchen feels wide and spacious.
-Island kitchen have appliances and storage at one end and the main island will have a place to eat and to prepare food and a small storage.
+The Island Modular Kitchen is ideal for a large as well as an open plan kitchen.
+In this kitchen, the island unit is a separate work surface which makes the kitchen feels wide and spacious.
+Island kitchen has appliances and storage at one end and the main island will have a place to eat and to prepare food and small storage.